Bridgy Fed

 Try to prevent instantiation.
 Use subclasses instead.

-classmethod get_by_id(id, allow_opt_out=False)[source]
+classmethod get_by_id(id, allow_opt_out=False, **kwargs)[source]

-Override to follow use_instead property and ``opt-out` status.
+Override to follow use_instead property and status.

 Returns None if the user is opted out.

-classmethod get_or_create(id, propagate=False, allow_opt_out=False, **kwargs)[source]
+classmethod get_or_create(id, propagate=False, allow_opt_out=False, reload=False, **kwargs)[source]

 Loads and returns a User.
 Creates it if necessary.